Data Types and Variables

 When declaring an enum, either all enumerator values must be specified, or all enumerator values must be unspecified; otherwise a compilation error will occur.
 If none of the enumerators are given a value, the compiler will assign values to each enumerator sequentially, starting with a value of 0.

-// Enum with user-assigned enumerator values
+// Enum with user-assigned enumerator values.

-enum
+enum Color

 Red = 1